knirski/akka-http-switch-routes-demo/README.md

 A demonstration of dynamic route switching based on incoming requests in akka-http.

 There are two example approaches:
-1. Encapsulating the switch decision in an actor.
+1. Encapsulating the switch decision (and state) in an actor.
 2. Explicitly synchronized switch variable.